James Clear

-James Clear (born 1986) is an American writer.
-He is best known for his 2018 self-help book Atomic Habits.
+James Clear (born January 22, 1986) is an American writer.
+Raised in Hamilton, Ohio, and receiving education from Denison University and Ohio State University, he is known for his 2018 self-help book Atomic Habits.

 Early life and education

-Raised in Hamilton, Ohio, Clear received his degree in biomechanics from Denison University in 2008, where he also served as captain of the baseball team.
-During his time at university he took part at the St. Gallen Symposium twice and won the Global Essay Competition in his second year attending.
+James Clear lived on a farm with his grandparents.
+Raised in Hamilton, Ohio, Clear received his degree in biomechanics from Denison University in 2008, where he was the captain of the baseball team.
+After completing his undergraduate studies, Clear transferred to Ohio State University, where he would receive his MBA degree.
+During his time at university, he took part in the St. Gallen Symposium twice and won the Global Essay Competition in his second year attending.

-Atomic Habits

-Building on exchanges he had with readers of his e-mail list, in 2018 Clear published his book Atomic Habits on how to build tiny, frequent habits that have a large beneficial and cumulative effect on one's life.
-According to the intro of his book, he had to build such habits when rehabilitating from a severe cranial injury that he suffered when playing baseball.

-In his book, he also argues against formulating goals and plans as a large majority of people do not have trouble designing them, but following them in everyday life.
-This is reminiscent of the implementation intentions that emerged in the research activities of German psychologist Peter Gollwitzer.

-Several authors have built upon Atomic Habits by publishing workbooks and implementation guides.
+Career

+On November 12, 2012, Clear began publishing articles on his official website.
+Its growing popularity caught the attention of Penguin Random House, who gave Clear a publishing deal for his book, Atomic Habits that was released in 2018.